 - The student will then bring the completed portfolio(s) in duplicate to the South Campus Learning Center (J-325) along with the receipt from the cashier’s office and government photo ID and submit the completed portfolio for evaluation.

 - The portfolio will be evaluated by Macomb faculty.
 An interview, test, hands-on-demonstration or another method of assessing individual learning may be requested by the Faculty Assessor.
-Once the grading process is complete, the student will receive a letter from The Office of Enrollment Services stating course information and the grade received.
+Once the grading process is complete, the student will receive a letter from The Office of Records & Registration stating course information and the grade received.

 - The student will have 30 days from the date on the letter to decide if they want the course and grade transcripted.
 In order to have the course and grade put on their college record, they will either mail or hand-deliver their award letter and tuition indicated in the letter to the Cashier’s Office at either campus.
 Once the total assessed tuition and fees are paid, the grade will be transcribed and will become a part of the student’s college record.